maybeboomie26-boop/Si-God-ay-nag-eexam/README.md

 Log in to your LMS and journey forth until you encounter the devil herself, **Aurora of the LMS**.

-The journey begins.
-Open your eyes and question everything.
+"The journey begins.
+Open your eyes and question everything."

 ![The Awakening](<assets/Screenshot 2026-09-24 085432.png>)